Food and Nutrition for our Friends

 What is defined as home-made nutrition for dogs or cats is full of facets and ranges from the exclusive use of table scraps to the use of finely elaborated rations to satisfy the nutritional needs of the dog or cat.

-Offering our friends a home-made diet does NOT mean going back to giving them table scraps, or preparing some pasta or bread soaked in a bit of meat, obviously. if we care about the health of our dog or cat.
+Proposing a homemade diet to our friends does NOT mean going back to giving them table scraps, or preparing some pasta or bread soaked in a bit of meat, obviously, if we care about the health of our dog or cat.

 The reasons?
 Here are some: